HandrewOltenish/Godot_Projects/Readme.md

 70. At home.
 Basic interactions with the rock.
 The objective is to split the rock in two poligons when pressing "Attack".
 The first step is to manipulate the transform property.
 Currently the system does not detect the "transform" property so I am using the "basis" property.
 71. Fixed player movement.
 Player moves forward/backward and the player rotates in place along with the camera view.
 ![](https://github.com/HandrewOltenish/Godot_Projects/blob/main/Treearock/treearock_move_to_camera_point_31_03_2025.gif)
+72. Worked on the RockBody3D script.
+Intended result was to increase Y position of RockBody3D for every click.
+The unexpected result is that the TreeBody3D and RockBody3D scripts do not work as intended.
+Only _on_body_area_3d is detected.